grpc/grpc-dotnet/examples/README.md

 ## [Coder](./Coder)

-The coder example shows how to create a code-first gRPC service and call it from a code-first client.
+The coder example shows how to create a code-first gRPC service and client.
 This example uses [protobuf-net.Grpc](https://github.com/protobuf-net/protobuf-net.Grpc), a community project that adds code-first support to `Grpc.AspNetCore` and `Grpc.Net.Client`.

+Code-first is a good choice if an app is written entirely in .NET.
+Code contracts can't be used by other languages and cross-platform apps should use *.proto* contracts.

 ##### Scenarios: